Peru political crisis: Congress picks third new president in a week | DW | 17.11.2020

 Francisco Sagasti, a member of the centrist Morado party, will serve as Peru's interim president until July 2021.
 His election follows a week of protests that prompted his predecessor to resign.

-Centrist lawmaker Francisco Sagasti was selected by Peru's Congress as the country's next president on Monday, after a week of political upheaval that saw the resignation of two presidents.
+Centrist lawmaker Francisco Sagasti was selected by Peru's Congress as the country's newest interim president on Monday, after a week of political upheaval that saw the resignation of two presidents.

 Sagasti won 97 of the chamber's 130 votes to clinch victory over his leftist rival, Rocio Silva Santisteban, who failed to secure the majority vote.